-- (2) As with documents filed under SEDAR, documents proposed to be delivered electronically should be recreated in electronic format, rather than scanned into electronic format.
-This is recommended because scanned documents can be difficult to transmit, store and retrieve on a cost-efficient basis and may be difficult to view upon retrieval. - 3.2 Confidentiality of Documents - Some documents that may be sent by electronic delivery, such as trade confirmations, are confidential to the recipients.
+Documents proposed to be delivered electronically should be recreated in electronic format, rather than scanned into electronic format.
+This is recommended because scanned documents can be difficult to transmit, store and retrieve on a cost-efficient basis and may be difficult to view upon retrieval.".

+3.2 Confidentiality of Documents

+Some documents that may be sent by electronic delivery, such as trade confirmations, are confidential to the recipients.
 Deliverers should take all reasonably necessary steps to ensure that the confidentiality of those documents is preserved in the electronic delivery process.